zle0/fluent-plugin-mssql22/README.md

 # fluent-plugin-mssql22

-[Fluentd](https://fluentd.org/) output plugin to do something.

-TODO: write description for you plugin.
+fluent plugin to write to Microsoft SQL Server"

 ## Installation